 Monkeydog on tour

-Monkeydog Productions have three one-man shows available for touring, all written and performed by Robert Cohen.
-In addition to the autobiographical memoir Dog’s Chosen, there are three acts of impersonation: the strange-but-true Cold War tale The Trials of Harvey Matusow, the traffic warden tragicomedy High Vis, and the award-winning Something Rotten, a paraquel to Hamlet, in which the actions of the Danish prince are assessed by his much-maligned uncle, King Claudius.
-All three have recently been seen, under the umbrella title Men Without Friends, at the Hove Grown and Stroud theatre festivals.
+Monkeydog Productions have four solo shows available for touring, all written and performed by Robert Cohen.
+In addition to the autobiographical memoir Dog’s Chosen, there are three acts of impersonation: the strange-but-true Cold War tale The Trials of Harvey Matusow, the traffic warden tragicomedy High Vis, and the Hamlet paraquel Something Rotten, in which the actions of the Danish prince are assessed by his much-maligned uncle, King Claudius.
+These three have been seen, under the umbrella title Men Without Friends, at the Hove Grown and Stroud theatre festivals.

 THE TRIALS OF HARVEY MATUSOW